cmhoftyzer253/RISC-V-CPU/README.md

-# CH-25 - my FPGA based RISC-V CPU
+# CH-25 - RISC-V CPU for FPGA